tartley/tartley.github.io/posts/til-git-annotated-tags.md

 git push TAGAME
 ```

-Upshot: Use regular lightweight tags for private local state.
-Never `git push
+Upshot:

+* For private local state, use regular lightweight tags.
+  Never push them.
+Hence never use `git push --tags`.
---tags`.
-For public shared tagging, such as releases, use annotated tags,
+* For public shared tagging, such as releases, use annotated tags,
-pushed either individually by name, or using `--follow-tags`.
+  pushed either individually by name, or by using `--follow-tags`.